imagexd/imagexd.github.io/_posts/2017-03-20-tutorial-materials.md

   ```
   conda install numpy scipy matplotlib jupyter scikit-image scikit-learn dask
-  pip install conda tensorflow  # or tensorflow-gpu if you have an NVidia
+  pip install conda tensorflow  # or tensorflow-gpu if you have an Nvidia graphics card
-                                # graphics card
   ```

   In any other Python distribution, use pip: